Ultimate Fat Loss Guide (Science-Based Strategies That Actually Work)

 Too Much Cardio

-Cardio helps burn calories but excessive cardio can increase stress hormones.
+Cardio helps burn calories, but excessive cardio can increase stress hormones and slow recovery.

 Fat Loss Plateau (Why Progress Stops)

-A fat loss plateau happens when weight stops decreasing despite diet and exercise.
+A fat loss plateau happens when weight stops decreasing despite consistent diet and exercise.

 As you lose weight: